 The Peach Pit.
 Charlie tells Valerie that regression therapy feels like "the real deal" when you're going through it, but Valerie remains skeptical and thinks it sounds too "out there".

 The Old West.
 Billy and his gang are robbing a bank.
 The banker shoots at Billy, misses, and Billy retaliates by shooting him to death.
 Hours later, Billy drinks whiskey and broods over the killing.
 Dixie asks him if he's going to doink her tonight or what, but he doesn't answer and gets up and staggers downstairs.
 Outside, his gang is tormenting a Native American man, shooting at his feet.
 Hey - it's the police guy from the sweat lodge episode!
 Dylan pulls out his gun and orders his men to stop shooting at him, and they sullenly disperse.
 The Native American man is helped into the saloon by some kind passersby, and Kelly sashays over and, in a wretched southern accent, compliments Billy on showing the poor sod some humanity.
 He remembers her from the stagecoach robbery, which apparently happened a long time ago, and asks her if she thinks a person can change.
 She tells him she does, and that he probably shouldn't spend the rest of his life in a haze of alcohol and gun powder.
-Haha!
 Dylan then narrates about how, at that moment, Billy knew his days as an outlaw were over, and that the next phase was to begin.
 In the next scene, Billy and Kelly are picnicking under a tree, and she's reading him the bible.

 The outlaw gang isn't pleased by Billy's new, softer side.
 Zeke tells him about a train heading to town that they'd like to rob, and Billy assures them he'll be there - but Dixie senses that he's lying 'bout that.
 Sure enough, Billy pulls a no-show the following day, and the gang heads out on their train robbing excursion without him.
-Elsewhere in the Old West, Billy and Kelly are traveling in the opposite direction, ready to start a new life together.
+Elsewhere in the Old West, Billy and Kelly are traveling in the opposite direction, ready to start their new life together.

 The Walsh house.
 Papa Walsh is still moaning to his wife about how weird things are at the office, and he's worried he may soon get the ax.
 Sorry Jim...but you and Cindy have fully exhausted your usefulness on the show, so it's off to "Hong Kong" you go.
+Spoiler.
 Brandon arrives home and excitedly tells his parents that the editorial board of The Condor endorsed his candidacy.
 It's really weird that the campus newspaper wouldn't remain politically neutral as a matter of policy...and it's also weird that the election is taking place at the end of the academic year and not in September, the way it did earlier this very season.
 Brandon heads upstairs, smells the familiar stench of pot, and tentatively knocks on Valerie's door.
-She's lying on her window seat, puffing on a reefer, and when she hears him knocking she quickly puts out the joint and waves the smoke toward the window as if that's going to do anything.
+She's laying on her window seat, puffing on a reefer, and when she hears him knocking she quickly puts out the joint and waves the smoke toward the window as if that's going to do anything.
 Brandon pokes his head inside her room and asks her if she's OK and she mumbles, "Yeah..." then asks him if he has a soulmate - and if so, is it Kelly?
 Brandon furrows his brows and says that while he's not planning to get married anytime soon, he does see a future with Kelly.
 Valerie starts complaining about how Kelly wants to turn the entire clique against her, then reveals that when she (Valerie) first arrived in L.A., her main goal was to entice Brandon to look at her as something other than a sister.
 Ack!
 Really?
 I did not get that sense from watching the season premiere.
 Brandon tells her they're way past that now, so she recalls their first ever bathroom conversation and points out that ever since that episode they've never so much as touched or rubbed up against each other.
 She adds that she hopes Kelly appreciates what she has, and Brandon's like, "Yeah, me too" and pulls her into a hug.
+That was awkward to watch.

 Beach house.
 Donna asks David and Clare if they'd like some sushi takeout, and they're totally up for it - until they realize that Ray is part of the dinner plans.
 Clare suddenly pretends they're due at "Betsy's surprise party", and David wisely plays along.
 Donna says she's disappointed, then rushes to answer the doorbell.
 Ray gives David and Clare the stink-eye and asks, "Betsy isn't really having a party, is she?" and David tells him he doesn't know anyone named Betsy.
 Clare sarcastically asks him how Valerie is doing, and he grunts back that he wouldn't know, and Clare snarks at him to keep it that way.